 GARDEN AND GROUNDS

 Logierait House sits within a charming garden extending to about 1.27 acres which gives an established and attractive backdrop to the house.
 A driveway leads to a gravel sweep to the west of the house, providing ample parking, with a lawn beyond and stone steps down to the river bank.
 There are well stocked herbaceous borders by the house, giving wonderful colour and structure from Spring through to Autumn.
 To the east is a walled garden, with a fine collection of trees, productive vegetable beds, a hen house and garden shed.
-The lower garden has river frontage with a jetty giving access for boating and fishing.

 The setting of Logierait House, on the edge of the village and next to the river, gives the opportunity to observe and enjoy a wealth of visiting wildlife from the subjects itself.
 These include red squirrels, otters, beavers, ospreys, pine martin and a range of water fowl including whooper swans, ducks and kingfishers.

 To the west of the gravel sweep and adjacent to the driveway is the attractive and spacious hexagonal timber outbuilding under a cedar shingle roof.
 It provides garaging, workshop and a garden store.
 Lying immediately to the south of the outbuilding is a greenhouse.